Arihant-A/Arihant_1/a/README.md

 ---

-## Lab 2 - Multiple Modules: Hierarchy vs Flatten vs Submodule
+## Multiple Modules: Hierarchy vs Flatten vs Submodule

 This lab is the most conceptually important in the workshop.
 It demonstrates three distinct synthesis strategies for the same design and shows how each strategy affects the resulting netlist and schematic.
 Understanding the difference between **hierarchical**, **flattened**, and **submodule-only** synthesis is a critical skill for any RTL engineer.